Somayyah/Somayyah/README.md

 ### Hi there 👋

+I'm Somayyah, a software developer and DevOps engineer who's pasionate about linux.
+I'm here to give back to the development community that I love!!

+- 😄 Pronouns: She, Her.
 <!--
 **Somayyah/Somayyah** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.